findirfin/findirfin.dev/md/content/posts/Favorite Podcasts.md

   - podcasts
   - listen
 ---
-Here are some podcasts I really enjoyed and learned a lot from, that i recommend people listen to.
+Here are some podcasts I enjoyed.
+I recommend everyone listen to these.
 I may change this list occasionally.

 # Marc Andreessen on The Lex Fridman Podcast